Bevy ECS

-ECS stands for Entity Component System and is a programming paradigm (like Model View Controller) where we store and access our data in a way that maximizes performance.
+ECS is an acronym for Entity Component System and is a programming paradigm where we store and access our data in a way that maximizes performance.

-This way of thinking is probably not as intuitive as something like MVC programming where we group the idea of entities, components and systems together.
-Breaking them apart means the programmer has to be more explicit and takes them further away from their natural perception of reality.
+This way of thinking is probably not as intuitive as something like Model View Controller (MVC) programming where we group the idea of entities, components and systems together inside models.

 Squeezing performance out of our CPU

 To squeeze speed out of our computers we need to be careful about the way we store our data in memory.
-Our CPU is going to be more performant if we can get it to give us data from its cache instead of fetching it from RAM which is much more expensive.
+Our CPU is going to be more performant if we can get it to give us data from its cache instead of fetching it from RAM.

 The more we can keep our data in contiguous arrays, the better your CPU will be at using its cache which avoids unnecessary trips to our computers much slower memory.

-The big idea in ECS is to store everything in contiguous arrays in a way that matches how we would use them in our game logic.
+The big idea in ECS is to store everything in contiguous arrays in a way that matches how we would access them in our game logic.

-Game engines loop over our game logic and each tick we want to do something with the “things” in our game.
+Game engines loop over our game logic and each tick we want to do something with the things in our game.
 Usually modifying the data they hold, like move its position.
+This advances the state of our game.

 In a classic object oriented game we might layout our player like this: